circonus/irondb-docs/activity_tracking.md

 late data arrives and we see a timestamp at: `2018-07-03T14:00:01:123Z`, then the entire 8 hour span is considered *active* for purposes of querying.

+See [Searching Tags](api/search-tags.md#inputs) on how to query activity periods for a given list of metrics.

 This activity tracking only applies to data ingested after the upgrade to `0.12` or later.
 Any data ingested prior to installation of `0.12` will be invisible to the activity tracking code.
 However, IRONdb also ships with an API to rebuild activity tracking data by reading the actual datapoints for a metric to determine its activity ranges.
 Since this is an expensive operation it has to be triggered for a list of metrics by an operator.

-## Rebuilding activity data
+## Rebuilding Activity Data

-Do not trigger this API until you have upgraded all IRONdb nodes to `0.12` or later.
+> Do not trigger this API until you have upgraded all IRONdb nodes to `0.12` or later.

-### URIs
+### URI

 * `/surrogate/activity_rebuild`